 Financial only review

-- The technical portion of the claim is not reviewed, however, the financials are reviewed and calculated to ensure accuracy
+- The technical portion of the claim is not reviewed, however, the financial are reviewed and calculated to ensure accuracy

 Financial and technical review